Article Table Of Contents

-To create our list of the best places in Montana to retire, we first used Census data to find all places in the Treasure State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Montana to retire, we first used Census data to find all places in the Treasure State -- 362 cities and towns.

-This left us with 29 places from across the state.
+We then narrowed it down to places with at least 2,000 people that weren't townships.
+This left us with 26 places from across the state.

 - Low cost of living as measured by rent